How to Pull off Clashing Colors Like a Street Style Star

 Complementary Colors

-Complementary colors are typically reserved for sports teams, bold fashion week statements or in some cases, a holiday.
-Let’s see how to wear our favorite complementary color combos.
+Complementary colors are typically reserved for sports teams, bold fashion week statements, or in some cases, a holiday.
+Take a look at how to wear our favorite complementary color combos.

-Red and Green: Move over December because we only have Gucci-inspired vibes for the red and green combo.
-An easy way to wear these two colors is by adding in patterns or neutral or metallic embellishments and accessories.
+Red and Green: Move over December, because we only have Gucci-inspired vibes for the red and green combo.
+An easy way to wear these two colors is by adding in patterns, neutral accessories, or metallic embellishments.

-Purple and Yellow: Wear it all over, or just a shoe embellishment, but this color combo is great for making a powerful and feminine statement.
+Purple and Yellow: Wear it all over, or just as a shoe embellishment, but this color combo is great for making a powerful and feminine statement.

 Navy and Orange: This color combo is probably the easiest to start out with.
-It’s a great pair for fall and looks great on it’s own or mixed into patterns.
+It’s a great pair for fall and looks great as solids or patterns.

 MORE: What’s a Fashion Blogger vs. an Influencer?